 Ah, the 3D platformer.
 Ever since Super Mario 64 landed and showed everyone just how good three-dimensional platforming could be there have been developers hoping to capture just a smidgen of that game’s magic.
 It was a tough act to follow, even for the plumber himself, but his bespoke Switch outing finds him at the very top of his game.

-In comparison to the voluminous catalogue of 2D platformers available – a selection so impressive we decided to split it into the best 2D platformers and the best Metroidvanias on Switch – the list of potential 3D platformers is decidedly slimmer.
-Arguably, none of Nintendo’s platforms have enjoyed the breadth of 3D platformers we saw back during the genre’s N64 heyday.
-Those collectathons went out of fashion in the early noughties when games like Halo heralded the ascension of first-person shooters on console.
+In comparison to the voluminous catalogue of 2D platformers available – a selection so impressive we decided to split it into the best 2D platformers and the best Metroidvanias on Switch – the list of potential 3D platformers is a little slimmer, although it's certainly grown in the years since the console launched.
+Arguably, none of Nintendo’s platforms have enjoyed the breadth of 3D platformers we saw back during the genre’s N64 heyday, but those collectathons went out of fashion in the early noughties when games like Halo heralded the ascension of first-person shooters on console.

 Still, every so often one crops up to remind us of the good ol’ days of Banjo-Kazooie and Glover.
 Switch has still accrued some impressive examples of the genre, and while they may not all reach the incredible heights of the Italian gentlemen’s balloon ship, they certainly offer wonderful platforming experiences once the odyssey’s over.